Updated October 2019

 By Katelyn Sylvester, PharmD, CACP, BCPS

-For the past several decades, warfarin has been the only FDA-approved oral anticoagulant for stroke prevention in atrial fibrillation as well as the treatment and prevention of venous thromboembolism, but new treatments have recently emerged in the form of direct oral anticoagulants (DOACs).
-These newer anticoagulants are at least as effective as warfarin and have a similar or decreased risk of bleeding; especially major bleeding.
+For decades, warfarin was the only FDA-approved oral anticoagulant for stroke prevention in atrial fibrillation (Afib) and for the treatment and prevention of venous thromboembolism (VTE), but new treatments have recently emerged in the form of direct oral anticoagulants (DOACs).
+These newer anticoagulants are at least as effective as warfarin and have a similar or decreased risk of bleeding – especially major bleeding.

 Despite the lower risk of major bleeding with these agents, some risk remains and may increase due to trauma or major surgery.
-Until recently, there has not been a specific reversal agent available for these agents in the event of significant bleeding or an unexpected urgent procedure.
-A few years ago, the reversal agent, idaraziumab (Praxbind), became available to reverse the effects of dabigatran (an oral direct thrombin inhibitor) and now andexanet alfa (Andexxa) is available to reverse the factor Xa Inhibitors (such as apixaban and rivaroxaban).
+Until recently, there has not been a specific reversal agent for these agents in the event of significant bleeding or an unexpected urgent procedure.
+A few years ago, the reversal agent, idarucizumab (Praxbind), became available to reverse the effects of dabigatran (Pradaxa, an oral direct thrombin inhibitor).
+Now, andexanet alfa (Andexxa) is available to reverse the factor Xa Inhibitors (such as apixaban and rivaroxaban).

 What is andexanet alfa?